iniiferdi/herestcokroom/README.md

 ![Herestockroom](https://via.placeholder.com/1000x300.png?text=Herestockroom)
 **A Modern E-commerce Platform for Shoe Retailers.**

 Herestockroom is a web-based e-commerce platform specifically designed for shoe retailers.
-Built with **Laravel** and **TailwindCSS**, the application provides a seamless shopping experience with features like product browsing, checkout, and secure payment integration.
+Built with **Laravel**, **TailwindCSS**, and integrated with **Midtrans** for secure payment processing, the application provides a seamless shopping experience with features like product browsing, checkout, and secure payment integration.

 ---

 ## 🌟 Features

 - **Dynamic product catalog** with search and filter functionality.
-- **Secure checkout process** with integrated payment gateway.
+- **Secure checkout process** powered by **Midtrans Payment Gateway**.
 - **Responsive design** powered by TailwindCSS for optimal user experience across devices.
 - **User authentication** with role-based access (Admin, Customer).
 - **Inventory management** for admins to manage stock levels.